Issuance of technical certificates for inland waterway navigation

 Last update

-The Department of Inland Waterway Navigation (Direction de la navigation fluviale) of the Ministry of Mobility and Public Works (Ministère de la Mobilité et des Travaux publics) issues the following certificates for inland waterway vessels:
+The Department of Inland Navigation and Logistics (Service Navigation intérieure et logistique) of the Ministry of Mobility and Public Works issues the following certificates for inland navigation vessels:

 • gauging certificate;

-The owner of a vessel registered in Luxembourg – or for which registration in Luxembourg is pending – must apply for a gauging certificate.
+The owner of a vessel registered in Luxembourg – or for which registration in Luxembourg is pending – must apply for a gauging certificate or apply for its approval.

-The owners of passenger vessels, floating equipment and vessels operating on European waterways must apply for a European Union certificate.
+The owners of passenger vessels, floating equipment and vessels operating on European waterways must apply for an inland navigation vessel certificate.

-The owner of a vessel used to transport dangerous goods must apply for a certificate of approval.
+The owner of a vessel used to transport dangerous goods must apply for an approval certificate.

 Prerequisites